Carl Frelinghuysen Gould: Biography

-He was born in New York City to Charles Judson Gould.
+He was born in New York City to wealthy tea merchant Charles Judson Gould and Annie E Westbrook Gould and spent his childhood between houses on West 50th Street in Manhattan and suburban Nyack, New York.
 He graduated from Harvard in 1898, then spent five years at the École nationale supérieure des Beaux-Arts in Paris.
 After his return to New York, he apprenticed with McKim, Mead and White, D. H. Burnham & Company, and George B. Post and Sons.

 In 1908 Gould moved to Seattle.
 After working briefly for other architects, Gould initiated his own practice.
 His early commissions were primarily residential.
-One of his first commissions was a dutch/gothic style residence on Federal Ave in Seattle that was the home for several decades of Teddy Roosevelt's granddaughter.
+One of his first commissions was a Dutch/gothic style residence on Federal Ave in Seattle that was the home for several decades of Teddy Roosevelt's granddaughter.
 Gould quickly emerged as a leader in city planning, as he campaigned for Bogue Plan (1911), which proposed a City Beautiful civic center for the city.
 In 1912, Gould became president of the Seattle Fine Arts Society, serving until 1916.
 He also began giving lectures in domestic design at the University of Washington.